qyber-black/Code-MRSNet/README.md

 # MRSNet

 MRSNet is aimed at MR spectral quantification using convolutional neural networks.
-It is main aimed at MEGAPRESS spectra.
+It is mainly aimed at MEGAPRESS spectra.
 It also provides methods to generate datasets from loaded LCModel ".BASIS" files or simulated by [FID-A](https://github.com/CIC-methods/FID-A) or [PyGamma](https://scion.duhs.duke.edu/vespa/gamma/wiki/PyGamma).

-More information can be found in the associated paper
+More information can be found in the associated paper:

 M Chandler, C Jenkins, SM Shermer, FC Langbein.
 MRSNet: Metabolite Quantification from Edited Magnetic Resonance Spectra With Convolutional Neural